Is home emergency cover worth it?

 Home emergency cover helps you avoid being hit with the cost of call-out fees, labour and parts if you need urgent repairs at your property.

-In this article, we’ll look at what’s classed as an emergency, the costs involved, and find out if it’s worth paying for home emergency cover.
+In this guide, we’ll look at what’s classed as an emergency, the costs involved, and find out if it’s worth paying for home emergency cover.

 Table of contents